magento/devdocs/guides/v2.3/extension-dev-guide/declarative-schema/db-schema.md

 `onDelete` | Foreign key trigger.
 The value must be `CASCADE`, `SET NULL`, or `NO ACTION`

 {: .bs-callout-info }
-To keep entities identifiers as immutable values the declarative schema does not support `ON UPDATE` action for constraint.
+To keep entity identifiers as immutable values, the declarative schema does not support `ON UPDATE` action for `constraint`.

 Example: